German militarism: Brandenburg–Prussia as a military monarchy

 Despite the militarisation of Prussian public life in the 18th century, there was no level of appreciation for the military as later came to be in the era known as Wilhelminism.
-Soldiers were despied, the prestige of the military generally low.
+Soldiers were despised and the prestige of the military generally low.
 The quartering of troops was especially bothersome to the population.
-Recruitement was often forced until the introduction of a centralised conscription system, leading to a large number of flights and desertions in Prussia.
+Recruitment was often forced until the introduction of a centralised conscription system, leading to a large number of flights and desertions in Prussia.

 From the 1740s to the 1760s, Frederick the Great used the Prussian forces built by his predecessors in a series of aggressive wars to great effect, elevating Prussia from a middle power to a great power in Europe.
 After 1763, the army retained its status as the highest priority of the state with the main goal of the preservation of the state both internally as well as externally.
 Prussia remained in a state of "continual stress of permanent overexertion" for the benefit of the army, at the cost of all forces of civil society.

 Other German states went different paths.
 The Electorate of Saxony gave up its ambitious foreign policy in 1763 and resigned itself to its limited military potential.
 It instead favoured a course of socioeconomic soft power and limited the size and influence of its army.
-By this principle all German middle states acted after 1763, as they increasingly lost all hope for becoming a great power akin to Prussia.
+By this principle, all German middle states acted after 1763, as they increasingly lost all hope for becoming a great power akin to Prussia.